typelevel/typelevel.github.com/README.md

 ### Adding a page

-To add a page, create a directory in the root of the project, with at least an `index.html` file in that directory.
-The site navigation is not fully dynamic for simplification purposes.
-The new page can be added to the nav by updating `_data/nav.yml`.
+To add a page,

+1. Create a directory in the root of the project, with at least an `index.html` file in that directory.
+2. Update  `_data/nav.yml` to add it to the navigation.
+(The site navigation is not fully dynamic for simplification.)

 Sample front matter for a page: